 The data type of a variable is first defined when something is substituted into it.
 Therefore, do not refer to variables which appear for the first time in your program.
-If you do refer to a variable which has not been used (substituted into) previously, the variable data type and values become undefined.
-You will be very sorry when you try to debug your program.
+If you do refer to a variable which has not been used (substituted into) previously, the computer will assume If you refer to the variables before substituting into the program, type of variables and their values become undefined.
+This follows that an error can occur in program execution, so you should not refer to the variables.

-IF K <> 0 THEN GOTO RESTART
+IF K < > 0 THEN GOTO RESTART